 The FCC has established customer service standards for cable providers.
 Cable providers with a SICFA must follow these standards until there are two or more providers (excluding satellite providers) offering cable service in the relevant municipality.
 Information on these standards and matters that are under the FCC's jurisdiction can be found at the FCC's Cable Service Bureau website: http://www.fcc.gov/topic/cable-television.

 Natural Gas Service

 Gas utility service is regulated by the Railroad Commission of Texas (RRC).
 Complaints about your gas service should be directed to the RRC.

 RCC Website: http://www.rrc.state.tx.us/.

 Water Utility Service

-The Texas Commission on Environmental Quality (TCEQ) is responsible for the general supervision and oversight of water districts and utilities, including the processing of petitions to create a district and applications to approve a utility service area.
-Complaints about your water service should be directed to the TCEQ.
+The Texas Commission on Environmental Quality (TCEQ) is responsible for the general supervision and oversight of water districts and public water systems.
+Complaints about the quality of your drinking water, pressure, or safety of your water source should be directed to the TCEQ.

 You may also e-mail complaints to the TCEQ at: firstname.lastname@example.org